gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 - 2 doubles, 1 quad, 2 eights
 - 2 quads, 2 eights

-## Genetic algorithm
+## Evolution

 We now have a method for generating candidate lineups that are theoretically rowable, but as discussed earlier, we'd really like the lineups to adhere to our constraints and be fast, safe, and fun.
 If you read the title of this post, you can guess what's coming next.

-We're going to solve this with a genetic algorithm.
+We're going to solve this with a **genetic algorithm**.
 The basic idea is to maintain a "population" of candidate lineups.
 In the world of genetic algorithms, each lineup would be called an "agent" or "individual".
 We'll construct a function that measures the "fitness" of each lineup, select only the fittest individuals to persist into the next generation of the population, and repeat this process until the fitness of lineups stops improving.

 > As a brief implementation detail, we initialize our population of lineups by randomly selecting a viable partition and then randomly shuffling the rowers across the boats.